The Woman in Me (Needs the Man in You): Critical reception

 Billboard magazine gave the single a mixed review, saying "she seems to gain some momentum on the chorus, but on the verses it seems like she doesn't quite get a vocal grasp on this song."
 Music & Media wrote, "With hubby producing, all conditions for a hit seem to be fulfilled.
 The formula used while working with Bryan Adams has now been adapted to country: a ballad with half of the title between brackets."

 Music video

 The music video for "The Woman in Me" was shot in Cairo and Saqqara, Egypt and directed by Markus Blunder.
 It was filmed during the first week of July 1995 and released on August 9, 1995 on Country Music Television.
 In the video, Twain is riding around on a horse through the desert by the pyramids and riding a boat down the Nile River.
-She is also shown walking around through ancient ruins, revealing her famous navel.
+She is also shown walking around through ancient ruins.
 To achieve the slow-motion movement while still keeping Shania's performance in sync with the audio, the song was sped up and performed at twice normal speed during shooting.
 In 1996, the video won the Favorite Video of the Year award at the Golden Pick Awards.
 The video is available on Twain's DVD The Platinum Collection.